 Which massage stories have been most popular?

 Are you inspired by the way that Tracey has developed Baby Story Massage classes?
-Would you like to train to use Story Massage in your work or home?
-We run a one day accredited training course held around the country for individuals and groups.
-These days can also be organised as in-house training sessions.
-And we also have a new online training option.
+Would you like to train to use the programme in your work or home?
+Do check out the Online Training Course.

 We teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and even create some sensory stories of your own.
 Ideal for teachers, SEN staff, support staff, therapists, Early Years practitioners, those working with people with additional needs, everyone with an interest in sharing positive touch activities with adults or children.